XiaominLi98/ForeignNameRecommender/README.md

   For more details on this project please refer to this video: https://youtu.be/Y8Hzic45gdo

 ## Contribution of each team member
+  We split the tasks of the project and each team member did approximately equal amount of work.
+I (Jinyuan) did web scraping to find a large amount of Chinese and English names as our database, and Xiaomin and I together processed and cleaned the dataset.
+We worked together to search for methods of measuring the similarity of words, and Xiaomin coded the idea mostly.
+Xiaomin shot the [tutorial](https://youtu.be/Y8Hzic45gdo) (video demo) of this project, while I worked on writing the documentation of the project.
+And we wrote the tech review essay together.

   All rights reserved by Xiaomin Li (xiaomin3@illinois.edu) and Jinyuan Li (jinyuan2@illinois.edu).
   😄